jobe451/vscode-lorem-whatever/README.md

 Please feel free to suggest additional text that could be added as custom examples.
 Especially the Buzzword base-text could use some more creative real-life examples.

+## Preconditions

+You need to have Visual Studio Code 1.25 or higher for this extension to work.

 ## Credits

 * Lorem Whatever uses the ["markov-strings"](https://www.npmjs.com/package/markov-strings) module by Simon Cambier to generate random nonesense-filler-text based on some text examples.